LondonWizard/Synthetic-Data-Generator/README.md

 You can adjust various parameters to tweak the generated data:

 - **Employee Count**: Adjust the total number of employees to generate.
-- **Account Executive Count**: Set the number of Account Executives in the sales team.
 - **Sales Opportunities**: Define how many sales opportunities to create.
 - **Sales Targets**: Set the total sales target and the percentage expected from new clients.
 - **International Clients**: Specify the percentage of clients that are international.